Matthew Perry: Health and addiction

 In his memoirs, Perry wrote that by age 14, he had become an alcoholic.
 He became addicted to Vicodin after a jet ski accident in 1997 and completed a 28-day rehab program at the Hazelden Betty Ford Foundation that year.
 His weight dropped to 128 lb as he took as many as 55 Vicodin pills per day.
 In May 2000, he was admitted to Cedars-Sinai Medical Center with alcohol-induced pancreatitis.

-Perry said in 2002 that he made an effort not to drink on the set of Friends but did arrive with extreme hangovers and sometimes would shake or sweat excessively.
-During the later seasons of the series, he was frequently drunk or high on set.
+Perry said in 2002 that he made an effort not to drink on the set of Friends but arrived with extreme hangovers and sometimes would shake or sweat excessively.
+During later seasons, he was frequently drunk or high on set.
 His castmates made efforts to help him, and staged an intervention, but were unsuccessful.

-In February 2001, Perry paused productions of Friends and Serving Sara for two months so that he could enter in-patient rehabilitation for his addictions to Vicodin, methadone, amphetamines, and alcohol.
+In February 2001, Perry paused productions of Friends and Serving Sara for two months to enter in-patient rehabilitation for his addictions to Vicodin, methadone, amphetamines and alcohol.
 He said later that, due to his substance use disorder, he had no memory of three years of his work on Friends.

 In 2018, Perry spent five months in a hospital for a gastrointestinal perforation.
 During the hospital stay, Perry nearly died after his colon burst from opioid abuse.
 He spent two weeks in a coma and used a colostomy bag for nine months.
-Upon being admitted to the hospital, doctors told his family that Perry had a 2% chance of survival.
+Doctors told his family that Perry had a 2% chance of survival when he was admitted.
 He was connected to an extracorporeal membrane oxygenation (ECMO) machine.

 Perry faked pain to get a prescription for 1,800 milligrams of hydrocodone per day and was having daily ketamine infusions.
 He was given propofol in conjunction with a surgery, which stopped his heart for five minutes.
-The resulting cardiopulmonary resuscitation (CPR) resulted in eight broken ribs.
+The resulting CPR resulted in eight broken ribs.
 He paid $175,000 for a private jet to take him to Los Angeles to get more drugs.
 When doctors there refused, he booked another $175,000 private flight to fly back to Switzerland that night.
 In 2022, he estimated that he had spent $9 million on his addiction, including 14 stomach surgeries, 15 stays in rehab and therapy twice a week for 30 years and had attended approximately 6,000 Alcoholics Anonymous meetings.